 As you adopt new self-care practices, pay attention to how they make you feel and if they benefit your physical and mental health.

 Although self-care can seem like a chore and is easy to neglect during periods of high stress or busyness, those periods are often when it’s most important.
-Juggling obligations can make it challenging to accommodate basic self-care such as good sleep, meditation, or quality meals.
-Still, taking even a few minutes to prioritize yourself can not only reduce anxiety, depression, and other symptoms but can help reinforce and internalize that your needs are worth prioritizing.
+Juggling obligations can make it challenging to accommodate basic self-care, such as good sleep, meditation or quality meals.
+Still, taking even a few minutes to prioritize yourself can not only reduce anxiety, depression and other symptoms, but it can reinforce the fact that your needs are worth prioritizing.

-Self-care isn’t just about practicing yoga and meditation.
-Self-care has many facets that represent different aspects of your life.
-To improve short and long-term wellness, a self-care practice should address the following facets:
+Self-care is more than practicing yoga or meditation and can involve different aspects of your life.
+To improve short- and long-term wellness, a self-care practice should address the following facets:

 - Emotional